Animals Accepted By Appointment Only

 - If you are moving to a new apartment, it is not difficult to find apartment communities that allow companion animals.
 Before signing a new lease, ensure that your animal(s) will be welcome, or look for new housing!

 - For general information on animal care and behavior, you can do research yourself too.
 The world wide web features a plethora of web sites with free information on animal care and behavioral tips.
-You can begin internet searches even at the pet care web sites featured on the primary directories (such as Yahoo or AOL) and get more specialized from there.
+You can begin internet searches even at the pet care web sites featured on the primary directories (such as Yahoo, Google or Bing) and get more specialized from there.
 In addition to the internet, free resources are also available at local libraries.
 Low-cost books and guides are available at bookstores and department stores.

 In conclusion, your animal needs you!
 Please rise to the challenges so that your family can remain intact, human and companion animal.
 Many people seem to decide to discard an animal in a fit of rage or frustration, robbing their companion animal of the thought and care which they require.
 Please make your final decision carefully, exhausting all reasonable steps.
 His or her life may very well depend on you!